 9th September – Australia v Georgia, Stade de France, Paris

 17th September – Australia v Fiji, Stade Geoffroy Guichard, Saint-Etienne

 24th September – Wales v Australia, Groupama Stadium, Décines-Charpieu, Lyon

-1st October – Australia v Final Qualifier, Stade Geoffroy Guichard, Saint-Etienne
+1st October – Australia v Portugal, Stade Geoffroy Guichard, Saint-Etienne

 These days annually they compete in The Rugby Championship which also includes the All Blacks, Argentina and the Springboks.
 As well as taking on tours to the Northern Hemisphere in November and welcoming teams from around the globe for fixtures in the traditional June Test window.
 They are also are part of The British and Irish Lions tour cycle where they will tour to Australia every 12 years.
 The Lions last visited in 2013 and are scheduled to visit again in 2025.

 The Wallabies rugby kit is traditionally green and gold.
 Many manufacturers have produced the shirt through the years including Adidas, Canterbury, Reebok, Kooga and BLK.
 However, since 2014 it is Asics who has held the license to produce the official Wallabies Rugby Shirts and Replica kit.

 At rugbystuff.com you will find a full selection of authentic and genuine official replica rugby kit for the Wallabies.
 We are personalisation specialists and will print names, numbers and initials from as little as £3.